anagha-google/lakehouse-solutions-build/solutions/spark-serverless-quickstart/lab-manuals/ts1-manual.md

 # 2. Product Highlights

-This hands-on lab complements the blog post [Lakehouse Deconstructed - Part 2: Just enough about Managed Spark Serverless]().
+This hands-on lab complements the blog post [Lakehouse Deconstructed - Part 2: Just enough about Serverless Managed Spark Service for Apache Spark]().
 Reading the blog is recommended for full understanding of Managed Spark Serverless product.
 The following is an overview of the product.

 ## 2.1.
 Managed Spark Servreless